vraoresearch/ZF2_tutorial/README.md

+# About this Repository
+This repository contains Example Code used in the Zend Framework 2 Tutorial by V. Rao Research Associates.

 # ZF2_tutorial
-This is my repository for Example Code used in my Zend Framework 2 Tutorial.
+1. Zend Framework 2 Skeleton App.
+2. Authentication & Authorization.